-Ahead of Trump’s China Visit, 'Real Teeth' in New North Korea Sanctions Bill
+Ahead of Trump’s China Visit, ‘Real Teeth’ in New North Korea Sanctions Bill

 In September, China’s central bank instructed Chinese financial institutions to obey U.N. sanctions.
 But if the bill passes, the United States will have to try to convince China to cooperate and enforce the tougher U.S. restrictions, even if that means hamstringing some of its big financial players.

-“The big wild card is China,” said Zachary Goldman, a former policy advisor on sanctions at the U.S. Treasury Department in the Obama administration.
+“The big wild card is China,” said Zachary Goldman, a former policy advisor on sanctions at the U.S. Treasury Department in the Barack Obama administration.
 “The main weakness in the current North Korea sanctions regime is enforcement.”

 And that would require a sustained push to get China on board, Goldman said, after the Trump administration has spent months threatening military action against North Korea and downplaying the role of diplomatic engagement in solving the impasse.

 “The sanctions generate the leverage.
-Success depends on how you deploy that leverage, and that requires sustained, sophisticated, multilateral diplomacy,” said Goldman.
+Success depends on how you deploy that leverage, and that requires sustained, sophisticated, multilateral diplomacy,” Goldman said.

-The bill would ramp up the economic pressure on North Korea beyond the relatively small steps that have been taken by China so far.
+The bill would ramp up economic pressure on North Korea beyond the relatively small steps that have been taken by China so far.
 Beijing has cut off imports of clothing from North Korea, promised to limit imports of North Korean coal, and reduced the oil it ships to its energy-starved neighbor, said Lisa Collins, a fellow in the Korea Chair at the Center for Strategic and International Studies.

 “But it’s probably still not as much as the U.S. government would like to see.
 So there is still more room for negotiation between the United States and China,” she said.